affandyfandy/MidtermExamGroup04/README.md

 ### Implementation

-In this part, we began to code the backend of the system.
-We started to build the basic CRUD operation for Customer, Product, OrderLine, and Invoice.
+In this phase, we began coding the backend of the system.
+We started by building the basic CRUD operations for Customer, Product, OrderLine, and Invoice.